Matham1/higgsfield-swe-4b2c-backend/README.md

 - `POST /upload/` — upload media assets; saves them to `storage/assets/` and enqueues proxy generation.
 - `GET /upload/{asset_id}` — fetch metadata for an uploaded/ generated asset.
+- `GET /upload/{asset_id}/file` — download the binary contents for an asset.
+Direct access under `/storage` is disabled; use the signed route returned as `download_url` from upload/get-asset responses.
 - `GET /transitions/hailuo/motions` — returns the cached Minimax Hailuo 02 motion catalogue (id, name, description, etc.).
 - `POST /transitions/hailuo` — queue a Minimax Hailuo transition job using the last frame of one asset and the first frame of another. **`motion_id` is required** and must come from the motion catalogue above.
 Payload shape: